alpaca-lang/alpaca/README.md

   where the function applied is not in a variable.

 # Current TODO
+A somewhat structured (but unordered) set of what it will take to get to something usable, even before worrying about tooling around dependency management, etc.

+## Missing Types

+- binary
+- boolean
+- pid
+- string
+- map
+- iolist
+- structs
+- data types (tagged unions)/ADTs

 ## Basic Items
-An unordered list of what it will take to get to something usable, even before worrying about tooling around dependency management, etc:

-- binaries
-- booleans and if-then-else
+- if-then-else
-- strings
 - inter-module calls
 - basic erlang FFI
-- structs
 - pattern matching guards
-- maps
-- data types (tagged unions)/ADTs

 ## Receive
 I think this will look like basic clauses as in matches but also requires an